Skip to main content

 Personal notes

-• Android lab: prototyping a Kotlin+Compose app that talks to NOWPayments mock data so I can test subscriber onboarding from a phone in the field.
+• Android lab: prototyping a Kotlin+Compose app for subscriber onboarding so I can test the flow from a phone in the field.

 • Apple desk: porting the daily verse logic into a SwiftUI widget so I can read it on watchOS before sunrise runs.